The White Gorilla

-The White Gorilla is a 1945 American film directed by Harry L. Fraser and starring Ray Corrigan, Lorraine Miller, and Clyde Beatty.
-The film was made by re-editing the 1927 silent film Perils of the Jungle, and adding new footage as a framing plot.
+The White Gorilla is a 1945 American film written and directed by Harry L. Fraser and starring Ray Corrigan, Lorraine Miller, and George J. Lewis.
+The film was made by re-editing Fraser's 1927 silent serial Perils of the Jungle, and adding new footage as a framing plot.
 This was done without regard to differences in film quality or speed.
 This film is in the public domain.

 Plot summary

+As a jungle trading post, explorer Steve Collins relates the strange story of a man and a woman being stalked and imperiled by jungle beasts, and a mischievous native boy who plays among the animals.
+Collins discovers a rare albino gorilla in the heart of the jungle.
+As he forms a unique bond with the majestic creature, Ruth, an ambitious journalist, becomes determined to uncover the mystery behind Collins's groundbreaking discovery.
+The white gorilla ultimately battles another gorilla, until one of them dies.